gbedwell/gbedwell.github.io/_posts/2022-12-27-random-genome-fragments.md

   })
 ---

-In the analysis of genomic integration site data, a theoretical random integration site distribution is often used as a reference point for feature enrichment.
-That is, whether or not a given feature (e.g. a particular gene) harbors more integration sites than would be expected given a uniform random distribution.
+In the analysis of genomic data, a theoretical random distribution is often used as a reference point for feature enrichment or depletion.
 In principle, the derivation of an expected random distribution is not too difficult.
 Given the genome size, $L_G$, the probability of integration into a particular region $i$ is simply $p_i = L_i/L_G$, where $L_i$ is the length of $i$.
-Therefore, the expected number of integration sites in $i$ can be expressed as
-$I \sim Bin(n, p_i)$.
+Therefore, the expected number of integration sites in $i$ can be expressed as $I \sim Bin(n, p_i)$.

 In reality, however, the entire genome is rarely accessible by common next-generation sequencing technologies.
-While long-read sequencing is growing in both accessibility and throughput, it is still common for integration site mapping to be done using e.g. 150 bp paired-end sequencing.
+While long-read sequencing is growing in both accessibility and throughput, it is still common for genomic experiments to be done using e.g. 150 bp paired-end sequencing.
 Because of this, certain regions of the genome, such has highly repetitive regions, are effectively “invisible” due to the inability to confidently align short reads to them.
 In addition, different genome fragmentation strategies may influence the mappable regions of a genome in a given experiment.
-For example, when using a restriction enzyme (or a cocktail of several restriction enzymes) to fragment the genome, certain regions deficient in the target recognition sequence(s) will have comparatively fewer mapped reads than other regions.
+For example, when using a restriction enzyme (or a cocktail of restriction enzymes) to fragment the genome, certain regions deficient in the target recognition sequence(s) will have comparatively fewer mapped reads than other regions.

 To accurately calculate $p_i$ for a given set of sequencing conditions, one really needs to know the <i>effective</i> genome length,
 $L_{G_{eff}}$.
-Because mappable regions of the genome can depend on things like fragmentation strategy, it is convenient to be able to easily estimate the mappable genome using simulated genomic fragments that match both the genome fragmentation method used and the sequencing approach.
+Because mappable regions of the genome can depend on things like fragmentation strategy, it is convenient to derive the mappable genome using simulated genomic fragments that match both the genome fragmentation method used and the sequencing approach.

 This idea is not new.
 People doing integration site analyses have been using simulated random datasets for many years in one way or another.
-However, many of the scripts in use (at least that I have seen), are rather slow, somewhat inflexible, and are provided as stand alone software.
+However, many of the scripts in use (at least that I have seen and used), are rather slow and somewhat inflexible.
 After spending a substantial amount of time adapting and eventually wholly rewriting some existing Python scripts for random fragment generation, I decided to develop an R approach that would slot seamlessly into the Bioconductor framework.
 I’ve wrapped those functions up in the xInt package that is still under development (as of 12/2022).
 This aspect of the package, however, is functional.
 I’ll briefly explain the workflow below.

 ### Load packages